seed-labs/seed-emulator/examples/C10-carla-seed/carla_seed.md

 ```python
 	message = await websocket.recv()
 ```
-**Purpose**: Suspends the function to wait for and receive a message from the WebSocket server.
+**Purpose**: Suspends the function to wait for and receive a message from the WebSocket server. <br />
 **Checking Mechanism:**
 ```python
 	if data['type'] == 'destination_reached'
 ```
-**Purpose**: Checks if the received message indicates that a vehicle has reached its designated destination, triggering specific actions based on this event.
+**Purpose**: Checks if the received message indicates that a vehicle has reached its designated destination, triggering specific actions based on this event. <br />
 **Parsing JSON Message:**
 ```python
 	data = json.loads(message)